Bardoctorus/cyd_synth/ERROR_LOG.md

 # Error Log - CYD Synthesizer Project

 This document catalogs all errors encountered during development, their causes, and the fixes applied.

+**This will probably get deleted, it's just a neat summary of things that went wrong while getting up and running**

 ---